What is the Opportunity Zones program?

 - Qualifying assets must be equity investments, not debt; and

-- The original use of such property must commence with the Opportunity Fund, or the fund must substantially improve the property within 30 months of acquisition
+- The original use of such property must commence with the opportunity fund, or the fund must substantially improve the property within 30 months of acquisition

 Over the coming months, the IRS and Treasury Department are set to release further guidance on the implementation of this program.
-Here at Escalante Yormack Law, we will follow these updates closely to ensure we’re ready to expertly serve all of your Opportunity Fund investments needs with expert opinions.
+Here at Escalante Yormack Law, we will follow these updates closely to ensure we’re ready to expertly serve all of your opportunity fund investments needs with expert opinions.